KevinMelilloIEEE/python-google/README.md

 ```
 ~/python-google-data
 ```
-This includes any connection details and data files that you must create on your end
+This includes any connection details and data files that you must create on your end.
+When necessary, I will outline the format of these files, so the code can be used on your end, without releasing any private information.